The Evergreen State College

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The Evergreen State College are Surgeons, Skincare specialists, Broadcast announcers and radio disc jockeys, Aircraft pilots & flight engineers, and Physicians
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The Evergreen State College are Surgeons, Cardiovascular technologists and technicians, Skincare specialists, Broadcast announcers and radio disc jockeys, and Aircraft pilots & flight engineers

-The most specialized majors at The Evergreen State College are Interdisciplinary Studies (161 degrees awarded), Liberal Arts & Humanities (628 degrees), Natural Resources & Conservation (28 degrees), Public Administration and Social Service (52 degrees), and Education (45 degrees).
+The most specialized majors at The Evergreen State College are Communication Technologies (19 degrees awarded), Interdisciplinary Studies (95 degrees), Liberal Arts & Humanities (363 degrees), Public Administration and Social Service (57 degrees), and Natural Resources & Conservation (18 degrees) (as of 2023).

 View Data